bacda/modelSnapshot/README.md

 #### Input
-The input data to the model, referred to hereafter as the **sensory input**, is a time-discrete multivariate random process which ingested sequentially one time step at a time.
+The input data to the model, referred to hereafter as the **sensory input**, is a time-discrete multivariate random process which is ingested sequentially one time step at a time.

 ```math
 X := (X_t)_{t \in \mathbb{N}},
 \qquad
 X_t \in [0,1]^n,
 ```
 where the sensory input is only observed by the bottom layer.
-Layers above the bottom layer likewise have input $X := (X_t)_{t \in \mathbb{N}}$ which corresponds
+Layers above the bottom layer likewise also have input $X := (X_t)_{t \in \mathbb{N}}$ which corresponds with the inferred/expected latent space of

 #### Input State Space